 When a baby is born, every parent hopes that he/she will have a healthy baby.
 Sometimes, however, things don't go as planned.
 The baby may be ill or may seem slow in doing things such as smiling, sitting up or speaking.

 If you have a concern about a baby's health or development, Early On serves infants and toddlers from birth to 36 months with developmental delay or conditions that could lead to such delay.
 It has been well established that early intervention is an effective way to prevent or reduce problems for children at a later age

-Young children ages three through five who have a disability as defined by one of the categories listed below are eligible for preschool services provided through the local school system.
+Young children ages three through five who have a disability as defined by one of the categories listed below could potentially be eligible for early childhood special education preschool.

-In Michigan, the categories of disability include: Speech/Language Impairment, Specific Learning Disability, Cognitive Impairment, Autism Spectrum Disorder, Emotional Impairment, Traumatic Brain Injury, Hearing Impairment, Visual Impairment, Physical Impairment, Early Childhood Developmental Delay (ECDD), Severe Multiple Impairment, or Other Impairment.
+In Michigan, the categories of eligibility include: Speech/Language Impairment, Specific Learning Disability, Cognitive Impairment, Autism Spectrum Disorder, Emotional Impairment, Traumatic Brain Injury, Deaf and Hard of Hearing, Visual Impairment, Physical Impairment, Early Childhood Developmental Delay, Severe Multiple Impairment, or Other Health Impairment.